Songs Using a Common 1 5 6 4 Chord Progression

 - The Offspring - You're Gonna Go Far Kid

 - The Smashing Pumpkins - Bullet With Butterfly Wings

 - Toto - Africa

 - U2 - With Or Without You

-Songs that part of the songs are using this progression.
+Songs where part of the song is using the I V VI IV progression.

 - American Pie

 - Say - John Mayer, from the movie The Bucket List